neuoy/KSPTrajectories/CONTRIBUTING.md

 You can reset these counters with the Reset button.
 You can enable/disable the display of any calls not called in the last frame with the Show zero calls button.

+The Internal Profiler can also output to the telemetry module, use by enabling the `PROFILER_TELEMETRY` compilation symbol.
+  Note: You will have to run the profiler at least once and then re-load the scene before the Telemetry module receives a list of the entries and creates a valid Telemetry.csv file.

 ### Development on MacOS